The Attorneys You Want On Your Side

 Marital Agreements Often Protect Spouses In The Event A Marriage Is Dissolved

 Although no couple wants to think about the end of a marriage, statistics show that close to half of all marriages will end in divorce.
 The odds of divorce are even higher if one or both spouses have been married before.
 Because of these daunting numbers, many couples have signed marital agreements.
 Marital agreements that are signed before a couple gets married are called prenuptial agreements, and contracts that are signed after the marriage are called postnuptial agreements.
 To ensure one’s legal rights are thoroughly protected when drafting and executing these agreements, each spouse should have legal representation.
-At Lomurro Law, our attorneys have assisted numerous clients with drafting marital agreements.
+At Lomurro Munson LLC, our attorneys have assisted numerous clients with drafting marital agreements.

 Prenuptial Agreements In New Jersey